richardsonlima/richardsonlima.github.io/about.md

 In a world that often demands specialization, I embrace the paradox of being a generalist with a specialist's precision.
 Curiosity drives me—a relentless pursuit of knowledge that knows no bounds.
 I am fast to learn, my mind a labyrinth of interconnected ideas, always seeking to understand the broader tapestry of existence.
 My path is shaped by High Abilities/Giftedness (HA/G) and Asperger's (SA), with a focus on every day elevate my potential across intellectual, academic, leadership, psychomotor, and artistic realms.
 It is not just about being more; it is about seeing more—grasping the threads that bind disparate disciplines into a coherent whole.

-### A Symphony of Interests
+- 🔭 I’m currently working on [itau bank](https://www.itau.com.br);
+- 🌱 I’m currently coding with Python and Golang;
+- ⚡ I’m currently learning about Data Engineering, Data Science, Artificial Inteligence and Complex Systems;
+- 👯 Always looking to collaborate on [Kubernetes](https://github.com/kubernetes), [AWS](https://github.com/aws), [Golang](https://github.com/golang) and [HashiCorp](https://github.com/hashicorp) official projects;
+- 🤔 I’m looking for help with  Kubernetes, AWS, Golang and HashiCorp projects.
+- 💬 Ask me about Kubernetes, AWS, Golang, Python and HashiCorp projects;
+- 📫 How to reach me: [Blog](https://www.richardsonlima.com.br), [Twitter](https://twitter.com/RichDevSecOps), [LinkedIn](https://www.linkedin.com/in/richardsonlima/);

-My intellectual pursuits are as diverse as they are profound.
+- ⚡ Fun fact: My intellectual pursuits are as diverse as they are profound.
 I find solace in the harmonies of New Classical Music, where the compositions of [Víkingur Ólafsson](https://www.youtube.com/watch?v=h3-rNMhIyuQ), [Stjepan Hauser](https://www.youtube.com/watch?v=kn1gcjuhlhg), [Ludovico Einaudi](https://www.youtube.com/watch?v=70cfoPloJq8), [Hans Zimmer](https://www.youtube.com/watch?v=kottjfEd7Zw), [Ólafur Arnalds](https://www.youtube.com/watch?v=Kb34JCz5wvY&t=1213s), and [Max Richter](https://www.youtube.com/watch?v=b_YHE4Sx-08) resonate with the rhythms of my soul.
 The ocean, with its vast, uncharted depths, is both a metaphor and a muse—an embodiment of the infinite possibilities that lie before us.
 My passions extend to jiujitsu, wellness, discipline, body conditioning, networking, and the intricate art of Drawing with Nanquim—a medium that captures the stark contrast of existence in bold, precise strokes.

-### The Intellectual Landscape
+### A Catalogue of Wisdom

+The books I read are the threads that weave the fabric of my understanding.
+They are not mere collections of words but repositories of wisdom, each offering a glimpse into the complex machinery of reality.
+My reading list evolves with time, a testament to my ever-expanding quest for knowledge.

 In literature, I traverse a broad intellectual landscape, delving into the following themes:
 - **Business & Finance**: The engines of our global society, driving both innovation and inequality.